 - Places of worship may open.

 You must wear a mask in all venues.

 Who can travel to France and How

-There are no restrictions for travel to Metropolitan France from the European space (European Union Member States, United Kingdom, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marina, Switzerland, Vatican) and the following countries: Australia, Canada, Georgia, Japan, Morocco, New Zealand, Rwanda, South Korea, Thailand, Tunisia, Uruguay.
+There are no restrictions for travel to Metropolitan France from the European space (European Union Member States, Andorra, Iceland, Liechtenstein, Monaco, Norway, San Marina, Switzerland, Vatican) and the following countries: Australia, South Korea, Japan, New-Zealand, Rwanda, Thailand, Singapor.

 Conditions to Travel to France